bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

 ::

-    # This module gives us access to Ignore as well as all other
+    # This module gives us access to Continue as well as all other
     # ResultBase sub-types and OFF.
     from hass_apps.heaty import expr